coreos/tectonic-docs/Documentation/install/all/ddns.md

 ### Add Terraform DDNS module

-Configure the DDNS module to replace the standard DNS module for the platform by editing the platform Terraform file, e.g., `platforms/azure/main.tf`, to add these lines:
+Configure the DDNS module to replace the removed DNS module by editing the platform's Terraform file to add this DDNS module stanza:

 ```go
 module "dns" {